jonahschlie/mini-gpt/README.md

    | 9-gram       | 0.009 | 0.480 | 0.317 | 0.070 | 0.011 | 0.018 | 0.026 | 0.032 | 0.038 |        | 43.711 |
    | 10-gram      | 0.000 | 0.499 | 0.315 | 0.027 | 0.027 | 0.027 | 0.027 | 0.027 | 0.027 | 0.027  | 43.680 |

-   This outcome shows a clear pattern: for all n-gram sizes above 2, the second- and third-order weights (λ₂ and λ₃) dominate, while higher-order weights remain relatively small.
-A likely explanation is that bigram and trigram models capture most of the useful local word dependencies present in the training data, while longer context windows (4-grams and above) suffer from data sparsity.
-In other words, bigrams and trigrams strike the best balance between context information and reliable probability estimates, whereas higher-order n-grams often appear too infrequently to improve predictions consistently.
+   The results reveal a consistent pattern: the bigram and trigram components (λ₂ ≈ 0.47–0.52, λ₃ ≈ 0.29–0.33) carry most of the predictive weight.
+Starting from the 4-gram model, however, small but stable contributions from higher-order terms appear.
+These weights (typically in the 0.02–0.18 range) indicate that longer contexts, while sparse, still provide occasional additional information that yields slight improvements in perplexity.

+   The progression of best perplexity supports this view: a large drop from 2-gram to 3-gram, further gains at 4- and 5-gram, and then only marginal improvements beyond that point.
+As the order increases, the weight spreads thinly across many higher-order components, leading to diminishing returns, while bigrams and trigrams remain dominant.

+   In short: bigrams and trigrams capture the bulk of useful local dependencies, while higher-order n-grams contribute only modest, incremental benefits, limited by data sparsity in the Shakespeare corpus.

    **Disclaimer**: The interpolation weight optimization used here relies on a greedy search with patience.
 While this approach is computationally efficient and often yields good results, it does not guarantee finding the global optimum